 Federal Correctional Case Manager

 Federal correctional case managers work with offenders within the federal prison system.
 They work with both inmates as a group and as individuals.
 They plan and design programs that train inmates in jobs and other life skills and look at data and overall needs among offenders.
-They also counsel individuals and attempt to identify their specific needs while they are within the federal correctional institution as well as developing strategies that will take them through their release and parole period.
+They also counsel individuals and attempt to identify their specific needs while they are within the federal correctional institution as well as develop strategies that will take them through their release and parole period.
 Federal correctional case managers may have master’s or even doctoral degrees and extensive experience in corrections.

 Salaries for those working in federal corrections tend to be on the higher end for employment among criminal justice case managers with typical salaries ranging from around $57,000 to $80,000 per year.